-The discovery of a beaver-like fossil that lived
+The discovery of a beaver-like fossil which lived

-when the dinosaurs ruled the Earth could challenge some currently accepted
+when the dinosaurs ruled the planet was expected to challenge some

-It dates back to 164 million years ago, a time when mammals were thought to be primitive creatures confined to land.
+science.
+It dated back to 164 million years ago, a time at which

+mammals were thought to be primitive creatures confined to the land.

-But this animal was adapted to life in water, meaning scientists
+But this animal was adapted to life in water, meaning that scientists

 The fossil was found in the Middle Jurassic Jiulongshan

-The creature had fur, a broad scaly tail, and webbed feet for
+and other organisms.
+The creature had fur, a broad scaly tail, and webbed

-The mammals of the time were once thought to be
+environments.
+The mammals of the time were once largely thought to be

-primitive shrew-like creatures, scuttling at the feet of dinosaurs,
+primitive shrew-like creatures, scuttling around the feet of dinosaurs,

 and only flourishing when the dinosaurs died out some 65 million

-Commenting on the find, revealed in the journal Science, Thomas Martin of the Forschungsinstitut Senckenberg in Frankfurt, Germany,
+Commenting on the find, which was revealed in the

+Science journal, Thomas Martin of the Forschungsinstitut Senckenberg

-"This exciting fossil is a further jigsaw-puzzle piece in a series of
+fossil was a further piece in the jigsaw puzzle, one of a series of

-recent discoveries, demonstrating that the diversity and
+recent discoveries which served to demonstrate that the diversity and

-early evolutionary history of mammals were much more complex than
+early evolutionary history of mammals was much more complex than

 was perceived less than a decade ago.